xaverkapeller/SimpleJson/docs/index.md

-# SimpleJson

-The next generation JSON Parser for Android!

 * **No slow reflection, full performance**: SimpleJson uses compile time annotation processing to generate performant and efficient implementations of models and parsers.
 No performance hit due to reflection at runtime.
 * **Most errors caught at compile time**: SimpleJson will check for most common errors at compile time and give you useful and detailed error messages.
 * **Generates real debuggable code**: You can view the model and parser implementations at any time and debug any error and behaviour.
 No more guessing what went wrong.